-7.0 PROTESTS
+7.0 PROTESTS - CIAC

-- 7.1 Each sports committee will establish a Protest Committee whose purpose will be to adjudicate all protests relating to the operation of the tournament, including the application and administration of tournament regulations.
-National Federation or CIAC game rule interpretations and game judgments by the game officials cannot be protested.
-The Protest Committee for each sport shall consist of the Associate Executive Director for CIAC, the Chairman of the Tournament Committee, Administrative Member of the Sports Committee, the Tournament Director, and the Coaches' Chairman on the Sport Committee.
-All Protest Committee decisions are appealable to the CIAC Board of Control as provided in the CIAC by-laws. - 7.2 On the eve of a tournament game when there is not sufficient time for normal administrative procedures and Board of Control hearings, if a question of interpretation of tournament regulations or the operation of the tournament arises, the Chairman of the CIAC Board of Control, the Executive Director of CIAC, and the Chairman of the Tournament Committee in question will make an appropriate ad hoc decision in consideration of the best interest of the tournament as a whole. - 7.3 The record of the official scorekeeper at the conclusion of the contest is final unless an error is discovered.
-Such error shall be corrected as covered by specific contest rules. - 7.4 DECISION BY GAME OFFICIALS PROTESTS ARISING FROM THE DECISIONS, INTERPRETATIONS AND MISAPPLICATION OF THE NATIONAL FEDERATION HIGH SCHOOL LACROSSE OR CIAC GAME RULES BY OFFICIALS DURING THE CONTEST WILL NOT BE CONSIDERED.
-THE DECISIONS AND INTERPRETATIONS OF THE RULES BY THE OFFICIALS ARE FINAL. - 7.5 ANY TEAM LEAVING THE CONTEST AREA BEFORE THE CONCLUSION OF THE CONTEST BECAUSE OF DISSATISFACTION WITH THE OFFICIATING WILL FORFEIT THE GAME AND RENDER THE SCHOOL LIABLE TO DISCIPLINARY ACTION BY THE CONFERENCE.
+- 7.1 Each sports committee will establish a protest committee whose purpose will be to adjudicate all protests relating to the operation of the tournament, including the application and administration of tournament regulations.
+U.S. Lacrosse or CIAC game rule interpretations and judgments by the game officials cannot be protested.
+The protest committee for each sport shall consist of the Assistant Executive Director for CIAC, the Chair of the tournament committee, an administrator member of the sports committee, the tournament director, and the coaches' chair on the sport committee.
+All protest committee decisions are appealable to the CIAC Board of Control as provided in the CIAC by-laws. - 7.2 On the eve of a tournament when there is not sufficient time for normal administrative procedures and Board of Control hearings, if a question of interpretation of tournament regulations or the operation of the tournament arises, the chair of the CIAC Board of Control, the Executive Director of CIAC, and the chair of the tournament committee in question will make an appropriate ad hoc decision in consideration of the best interest of the tournament as a whole. - 7.3 The record of the official scorer at conclusion of the contest is final unless an error is discovered.
+Such error shall be corrected as covered by specific contest rules. - 7.4 Decisions by Game Officials Protests arising from the decisions, interpretations and misapplication of the U.S. lacrosse or CIAC game rules by officials during the contest will not be considered.
+The decisions and interpretations of the rules by the officials are final. - 7.5 Any team leaving the contest area before the conclusion of the contest because of dissatisfaction with the officiating will forfeit the game and render the school liable to disciplinary action by the CIAC.